-I am a PhD Student in Political Theory and American Politics.
-My main interests are in the history of political thought, American intellectual history, and the relevance of public opinion on issues related to inequality.
+Glory is a PhD Student in Political Theory and American Politics.
+Her main interests are in the history of political thought, American intellectual history, and the relevance of public opinion on issues related to inequality.

-My dissertation is on the reception of Adam Smith in American political thought and intellectual history from the founding period to present.
-I am interested in understanding how and why Smith became “America’s economist”—as opposed to political philosopher—and how the invention of “Smithian economics” was appropriated as political ideology over time.
-My hope is that this project of immense historical recovery might reveal a version of Smith’s political and economic theory that is useful in the framework of liberal democratic political theory.
+Glory's dissertation is on the reception of Adam Smith in American political thought and intellectual history from the founding period to present.
+She is interested in understanding how and why Smith became “America’s economist”—as opposed to political philosopher—and how the invention of “Smithian economics” was appropriated as political ideology over time.
+Her hope is that this project of immense historical recovery might reveal a version of Smith’s political and economic theory that is useful in the framework of liberal democratic political theory.

-My historical work is part of a broader research agenda to understand where American beliefs about distributive justice, fairness, and equality come from—both in methods and in substance.
-My work the Laboratory for the Study of American Values (2014-2015) uses original public opinion survey data to study the differential effects of poverty, inequality, social mobility, and beliefs about wealth on peoples’ perceptions of fairness.
+Her historical work is part of a broader research agenda to understand where American beliefs about distributive justice, fairness, and equality come from—both in methods and in substance.
+Her work in the Laboratory for the Study of American Values (2014-2015) uses original public opinion survey data to study the differential effects of poverty, inequality, social mobility, and beliefs about wealth on peoples’ perceptions of fairness.

-Courses I have taught include Justice (PoliSci 136S/EthicSOc 171) for Josh Cohen and Han van Wietmarschen, Modern Political Thought (PoliSci 131/EthicSoc 131S) for Alison McQueen, and Politics of Inequality (PoliSci 147P) for Karen Jusko.
+Courses Glory has taught include Justice (PoliSci 136S/EthicSOc 171) for Josh Cohen and Han van Wietmarschen, Modern Political Thought (PoliSci 131/EthicSoc 131S) for Alison McQueen, and Politics of Inequality (PoliSci 147P) for Karen Jusko.